 GATHER AN APPLICANT POOL

 If your company had a job opening, you would interview multiple candidates and pick the best one.
 But for some reason, that’s not the way many people approach hiring a real estate agent.
-It’s no wonder you hear about agent horror stories; imagine if you hired the first friendly person from Craigslist who answered your ad looking for a financial planner.
+It’s no wonder you hear about agent horror stories; imagine if you hired the first friendly person on Craigslist who answered your ad looking for a financial planner.